 If you or your child has bloody diarrhea, get to the doctor immediately.
 This is the primary sign of colitis.

-Treatment is mostly supportive and includes extra fluids, to prevent dehydration, and a bland diet.
-Antibiotics are not recommended because they can lead to complications, including hemolytic uremic syndrome, a type of kidney failure.
+Treatment for this complication is mostly supportive and includes extra fluids to prevent dehydration, and a bland diet.
+Antibiotics are not recommended because they can lead to a serious condition called hemolytic uremic syndrome, a type of kidney failure.